leanking/hyper-risk/usage.md

 ### Alert Configuration

 Risk warnings can be configured to trigger external alerts by modifying the thresholds in the environment variables.

+### Using the Debug Interface

+The dashboard includes a debug button that opens a modal with access to all API endpoints:

+1. Click the "Debug" button in the dashboard header
+2. Select an API endpoint from the list
+3. View the raw JSON response
+4. Use this to diagnose issues with data loading or chart display

+This is particularly useful for troubleshooting issues with charts not displaying correctly or settings not saving properly.